kubernetes/enhancements/keps/sig-cli/5695-kubectl-reverse-port-forward/README.md

 **5. Implementation Components:**

 - **Port Listener**: Create a TCP listener in the pod's network namespace
-  - Native Go implementation using netns library.
+  - Native Go implementation using a Go network namespace library (such as [vishvananda/netns](https://github.com/vishvananda/netns)).
   - This avoids external dependencies like `socat` or `nsenter` and provides better error handling and resource control.

 - **Connection Multiplexing**: Handle multiple concurrent connections over a single WebSocket/HTTP2 stream